EuBIC/ReproducibleMSGuidelines/README.md

 ## Who can contribute?

 Everyone!
 The creation of this guidelines as a completely community-driven project.
+[How to contribute](https://github.com/ypriverol/ReproducibleMSGuidelines/blob/master/CONTRIBUTING.md)

 ## How can I contribute?